neon99999/digitalGardenNeon/src/site/notes/Digital Garden/WHAT - WHY - HOW.md

 ![Garden-34.jpg](/img/user/Attachements/Garden-34.jpg)
 #### The Philosophy Behind My Digital Space

-- **Control Over Look and Feel**: I believe that we should have agency over our online digital identities in the same way we strive to have agency over out physical bodies.
-At minimum I like being able to pick my own damn color scheme!
+- **Control Over Look and Feel**: I believe that we should have agency over our online digital identities in the same way we strive for agency over our physical bodies.
+At minimum, I like being able to pick my own damn color scheme!
 Digital us should be as unqiue as we are.
 DIY Digital (DIYD) Baby!

 - **Control Over Data**: Acknowledging the challenge of data privacy, I aim for a less intrusive platform,  If this platform is even 5% less sketchy than the likes of Meta Musk I'm down!